What an Executor Cannot Do: A Beneficiary Guide

 One of the most rigid rules is that an executor cannot change the will’s terms.
 It doesn’t matter if you believe the distribution of assets is unfair or if a beneficiary complains about their inheritance.
 The will is a legally binding document that reflects the final wishes of the person who created it.
 An executor cannot alter what the will says about how to distribute money or property, even if all the beneficiaries agree to a different plan.
 The only entity with the power to modify a will is the court, and this only happens under very specific and rare circumstances.
 Your duty is to implement the plan as written, not to revise it.

-Don’t Add or Remove Beneficiaries
+Can You Add or Remove a Beneficiary?

 Just as you can’t change the terms, you absolutely cannot alter the list of beneficiaries.
 An executor must follow the instructions exactly as they are written, which includes honoring the designated heirs.
 You can’t add someone you feel was unfairly left out, nor can you remove a beneficiary due to a personal disagreement or a change in family dynamics since the will was signed.
 The group of people set to inherit is fixed.
 Attempting to modify the list of beneficiaries is a serious breach of your fiduciary duty and opens the door to legal action and personal liability for any damages caused to the estate.